SigifredoChacon/SigifredoChacon/README.md

 allow me to improve my knowledge in real-world environments, contribute value to my team and company, and continue to grow professionally.

-- :technologist: Passionate about technologies related to Data Analysis/Data Science, Web Programming, and Automation
+- :technologist: Passionate about technologies related to Data Analysis, Data Science, and Web Programming.
-- :cloud: Currently learning about Cloud Computing
+- :mag_right: Always curious and eager to explore new trends—investigating emerging topics and uncovering the secrets behind breakthrough technologies.
-- :handshake: I'm friendly and love collaborating with the community—feel free to reach out anytime without any obligation!
+- :handshake: Dedicated to cooperative work and fostering a collaborative environment where shared insights and teamwork drive innovation.

 <br>